13 Great rivers for chub on the float

 Throop Fishery, Dorset Stour, Dorset

-A classic big-chub venue that is in top form this winter, with multiple hits of big fish to almost 8lb on trotting tactics.
+A classic big-chub venue that is in top form this winter, with multiple hits of big fish over 8lb on trotting tactics.
 The three beats cover five miles.
 Beat 2 is the shallowest and by far the busiest.
-Alternating between maggot and bread baits, over a feed of liquidised bread and hemp, is producing the goods.
-Day tickets are £12 in advance from tackle shops or the Ringwood DAA website, but you’ll also need an access key costing £4.
-You can return the key for a refund, or keep it for future sessions.
+Alternating between maggot and bread baits, action tends to come in pockets, with biteless hours turning into several fish in a row, just keep working likely looking swims and you'll be rewarded.
+Day tickets are available in advance from tackle shops or the Ringwood DAA website.

 River Trent, Power Station stretch, Farndon, Nottinghamshire